Skokoo/Firere/README.md

 .
 _____________________________________________
-# Is this even a info?
+# Is this even an info?

 My "Info" eat my phone.